I just love rice in all its varieties.

 This type is also called fragrant rice because of its floral aroma.
 During cooking, this sort gets slightly sticky.
 This makes it perfect for molded dishes.

-This sort is often found in Indian cuisine.
+Basmati is often found in Indian cuisine.
 It keeps a loose consistency after cooking, with a buttery flavor.
 It is also available in a whole grain variety.
 Learn how to prepare it in the electric pressure cooker!

 Time to Cook Wild-Style at Home

 If you are on the lookout for some variety on your plate, these black and nutty grains should make their way onto your next shopping list.

 You can create some healthy and colorful new dishes with this specialty ingredient, and it is really easy to prepare, whether on the stovetop or in the pressure cooker.
 What new combinations and flavorful dishes will you create?

 Maybe you’ll even try to grind these rice varieties at home for a cool flour alternative…